czy97/Target_Classify-and-Detect/README.md

 - python predict.py
 - the predicted label and bbox will be stored in ./predictFile/classname_predict.txt
 - each line is formatted as 'label x_min y_min x_max y_max'
 - the images with plotted bbox will be store in ./predictFile/classname_predict dir

+## Plot training curve
+- Using 'bash dataProcess.sh XXX.log' command to process the log file
+- python plot.py